 You might well be asking: “But isn’t success what we all want?”

-The answer is: Probably, yes.3 But extreme short-term success can overstrain us.
+The answer is: Probably, yes. ((It depends a lot on your definition of success, though.
+I for one can live without hookers and SUVs.
+But then, I’m not a rap singer.))
+But extreme short-term success can overstrain us.
 It can make it hard to build up on it.
 This is something we see with creatives from Hollywood child actors to early novelists to one-hit wonders.
 But it’s also something that I have heard from many successful bloggers: If growth explodes, it gets hard to hold up.
 It gets hard to deliver.

 Getting a Haircut